-Students must complete all required competencies and submit a minimum of 4 completed Patient Care Reports (PCR) at the EMT Basic level.
-All completed reports will be submitted within 24 hours using their FISDAP account.
-A completed report will include the preceptor information.
-The Fisdap program, will have all the completed reports, total hour sheet and competency forms with required signatures included upon submission.
+Students must complete all required competencies and submit completed Patient Care Reports (PCR) in Platinum Planner.
+All completed reports will be submitted within 24 hours using their Platinum Planner account.
+A completed report will include the preceptor information, all required signatures, complete documentation in DCHART format, and uploads of all documentation.

-Any questions or problems regarding your clinical and/or practicum rotations should be addressed to your clinical or practicum instructor or refer to the Panola College Emergency Medical Technology Program Student Handbook.
+Any questions or problems regarding your clinical and/or practicum rotations should be addressed to your clinical or practicum instructor or refer to the Panola College Emergency Medical Sciences Department Student Handbook.
 As a reminder, patient records are always confidential and no names should be used.
 Watch for addresses or any patient information that can be used to identify a specific patient.
 Do not take any protected health information or legible patient information away from a clinical or practicum site.
-Patients are always John or Jane Doe or by number.
+Patients are always age/sex/complaint.